Provided by Dr Isha Mckenzie-Mavinga

 She has published several papers from her Doctoral study on the process of understanding ‘black issues’ in counsellor training and practice.
 She has also co-authored an autobiography and contributed to several journals and anthologies.

-Her book ‘Black Issues In The Therapeutic Process’ Palgrave Macmillan Publishers.www.palgrave.com was published in 2009
+Her books ‘Black Issues In The Therapeutic Process’ Palgrave Macmillan Publishers.www.palgrave.com was published in 2009

-and 'The Challenge of Racism in Therapeutic Practice' 2016 www.palgrave.com
+and 'The Challenge of Racism in Therapeutic Practice' published in 2016 www.palgrave.com

 She is semi-retired and resides both in Tobago and the UK.

 Workshops about the theme of black Issues, racism and concepts from Isha's book usually take place from May to September in the UK